 I use frozen tortellini for this recipe, but you can use fresh tortellini if desired.

 In this case, simply reduce the cooking time of the pasta to 2 or 3 minutes.

-- Add Spinach Last!
-Wait until the last few minutes of cooking to add your greens — it only takes a few minutes for spinach to wilt into the chicken alfredo tortellini soup.
+Wait until the last few minutes of cooking to add your greens — it only takes a few minutes for spinach to wilt into the chicken tortellini alfredo.